EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ## Description

 Congratulations on finishing the Core Program!
 You have learned the basic skills needed to be a full-stack web developer and a job searcher.
-Also, you prepared application materials that showcase your personal knowledge and skills, reviewed and approved by career coaches.
+Also you prepared application materials that showcase your personal knowledge and skills; reviewed and approved by career coaches.

 It's time to focus on using these skills and application materials to get a job as a software developer and Microverse is here to ensure you have the tools and structure you need to succeed.

-In this lesson, we will go over what you should expect from the next segment of the Microverse program: job searching.
+In this lesson we will go over what you should expect from the next segment of the Microverse program: job searching.

 ### Why is job searching important?

 There any many factors that impact your success during job searching.
 Many are out of your control, such as the jobs available in the market at a given moment, the attributes that a company is looking for, or the mood of your interviewers on the day they interview you.
-But, since you cannot control them, instead of worrying about them, you need to concentrate on the things you *can* control: your daily job searching activities.
+But since you cannot control them, instead of worrying about them, you need to concentrate on the things you *can* control: your daily job searching activities.

 ### What makes a successful job search?

- A successful job search requires consistency and dedication, working every day in four core areas:
+A successful job search requires consistency and dedication; working every day in four core areas:

 - Actively applying to jobs and participating in interviews,
 - Preparing for interviews,
 - Strengthening your technical skills and working on side projects,
 - Networking.

 Finding a job will demand time and sustained effort.
-Job searching can be difficult and emotionally challenging: you may send many applications and get rejected, or even worse, you. may not hear back from recruiters at all.
-Now, remember that you are not alone!
-The Microverse curriculum has been designed to help you work strategically to get a job, and our team of career coaches will support you throughout.
-Yet, *you* also have to do your part.
+Job searching can be difficult and emotionally challenging: you may send many applications and get rejected, or even worse, you may not hear back from recruiters at all.
+Now remember that you are not alone!
+The Microverse curriculum has been designed to help you work strategically to get a job and our team of career coaches will support you throughout.
+Yet *you* also have to do your part.

 [![Watch the video](https://img.youtube.com/vi/mn2kUUzUm94/0.jpg)](https://www.youtube.com/watch?v=mn2kUUzUm94)